DLR-SC/GeoAnnotator/README.md

 # Geo Annotator V1

 ## What is the Geo Annotator used for?
-The Geo Annotator (GA) is used for managing annotated data, which has been parsed with a specific geoparser like CamCoder, Edinburgh Geoparser or more.
+The Geo Annotator (GA) is a Content-Management-Tool, used for annotating data and managing annotated data.

 ![Geo Annotator - Example](./src/example.png "Geo Annotator")